 - Super juicy meat: you need low and slow heat

-- Crisp rind: you need high heat
+- Crisp crackling: you need high heat

-This first clue is that you need to give the pork belly two different heat treatments, with two different goals; first low and slow to make it juicy, then crank up the heat to get the rind crisp.
+This first clue is that you need to give the pork belly two different heat treatments, with two different goals; first low and slow to make it juicy, then crank up the heat to get the crackling crisp.

 But how do you know how long at how low heat, and when to crank it up?
-Well, that’s damned easy too.
-Because we already know that the number one key to juicy meat is core temperature.
+Well, that’s damned easy too, because we already know that the number one key to juicy meat is core temperature.

 It is a scientific fact that the lower core temperature, the juicier the meat.
 But we certainly don’t want to eat raw pork; it simply isn’t safe.
 The lowest recommended core temperature for pork is 62C/145F.

 That is what we’re going for.
-Because when you crank up the heat again, the temperature will continue to rise, and by the time the rind has crisped up, the core temp will read somewhere around 70C/158F.
+Because when you crank up the heat again, the temperature will continue to rise, and by the time the crackling has crisped up, the core temp will read somewhere around 70C/158F.

 But to produce an even juicier result, we use a little bit more kitchen science: a process called osmosis.
 Feel free read up on it on Serious Eats , but the short version is that salt helps to retain much more juice in the meat.